-The Troop charges dues at the rate of \$85.00 per year, payable no later than the last Wednesday in November.
+The Troop charges dues are collected in November of each year.
 Each Scout is encouraged to earn his own money for dues.
 These dues cover the cost of BSA registration and Boy's Life subscription, advancement awards and other related troop expenses.
 We occasionally receive small donations from various organizations that are committed to helping programs that serve the youth of the area.
 These are infrequent, however, so while we are grateful for them, we cannot plan for them in our annual budget.